 I found myself in a similar position as you Saren and I’ve finally hit on something that really works for me.
 In the morning, I get up, put my workout clothes on (after setting them out the night before and being really clear on what my workout plan will be) and then I take the kids to the bus stop after our morning routine.
 I immediately start running from the bus stop – no going home first or I would never get out the door again.
 And because all my neighbors see me in my workout clothes, they asked me about my exercise for the day and that also reinforces that I will be running as soon as I wave goodbye to my girls.

 Good luck!
 I hope you find something that works for you.

 You must be logged in to reply to this topic.

 About Saren Eyre Loosli

 Saren adores her five energetic, adventurous, precocious children but doesn't totally adore the mess and busyness and bickering that that comes with them!
-She grew up all over the world and went to college at Wellesley College and did her Masters in Education at Harvard (she mostly uses the diplomas on her wall as visual aids when she's trying to convince her all-too-smart teenagers that she DOES know a thing or two!).
+She grew up all over the world, got her Bachelor's degree at Wellesley College and did her Masters in Education at Harvard University (these days, the diplomas on her wall mostly serve as visual aids when she's trying to convince her all-too-smart teenagers that she DOES know a thing or two!).
 She went on to design and implement enrichment programs for kids and training programs for teachers.
 But it was only after she finally found her Mr. Right, Jared, and had five children in five years, that her education and work experience began in earnest!

-When she's not trying to answer five - or six - different needs and questions at once, she works on this webside (she's Co-Director and Co-Founder of Power of Moms).
+When she's not trying to answer five - or six - different needs and questions at once, she works on this website (she's Co-Director and Co-Founder of Power of Moms).

 She currently lives in Ogden, Utah and loves reading, hiking, and biking with her family (or by herself when possible!).
 She often struggles with balance but finds joy in being involved in many things that are meaningful to her.